 Every man who exercises — and even men who don’t — knows a little something about the big muscle groups.
 With exercises like the bench press, deadlifts, and squats, you’re probably thinking about the hero muscles — your biceps, quads, glutes, pecs, and abs.
-However, forearm strength and learning the best exercises for them is absolutely critical to ensure you’re developing your strength and fitness in a well-rounded and holistic way.
+However, forearm strength and learning the best exercises for them is critical to ensure you’re developing your strength in a well-rounded way.

 Most men only focus on the large muscle groups because they’re easier to understand and offer the feeling of quicker improvements, but without strong forearms, you’ll never be able to realise the full potential of your upper arms and torso.
 Think about it, you can’t bicep curl a heavy dumbbell if you don’t have the forearm strength to pick the weight up, and the same goes for deadlifts and many more exercises.

 Stronger forearms mean better grip strength and without good grip strength, you’re only limiting yourself in what you can achieve.
-In order to get the best results while you’re in the gym, you need to know what the best forearm exercises are, so we pulled together ten of our favourites for your next visit to the Iron Temple.
+To get the best results while you’re in the gym, you need to know what the best forearm exercises are, so we pulled together ten of our favourites for your next visit to the Iron Temple.

 Jump To: